ContainerSSH/agent/USAGE.md

 `wait-signal`
 : Waits for a specific signal or signals before it exits.

+`write-file`
+: Write standard input into the given file

 `license`
 : This mode will print the license of the agent and exit.